among/fusus/fusus/docs/about/install.md

 !!! caution "Mind the dot"
     Do not forget the `.` at the end of the line in the above instruction.

-!!! hint "No nead to repeat this step"
+!!! hint "No need to repeat this step"
-    When you update the repo later, it will not be necessary to redo the `pip3 install` step, because the soft link to the fusus package in the repo will still be valid.
+    When you update the repo later, it will not be necessary to redo the `pip3 install` step, because the soft link to the `fusus` package in the repo will still be valid.

 # Build steps